sxs-collaboration/spectre/docs/DevGuide/BuildSystem.md

 - ASAN
   - Whether or not to turn on the address sanitizer compile flags (`-fsanitize=address`) (default is `OFF`)
+- BLAZE_USE_ALWAYS_INLINE
+  - Force Blaze inlining (default is `ON`)
+  - If disabled or if the platform is unable to 100% guarantee inlining, replaces `BLAZE_ALWAYS_INLINE` in Blaze with `BLAZE_STRONG_INLINE` (see `BLAZE_USE_STRONG_INLINE`)
+  - For SpECTRE build targets that use Blaze data structures and arithmetic, it may affect runtime.
+If debug symbols are enabled (`-g`), disabling `BLAZE_USE_ALWAYS_INLINE` may reduce compile time and compile time RAM.
+It should also make it easier to step through Blaze with a debugger.
+- BLAZE_USE_STRONG_INLINE
+  - Increase the likelihood of Blaze inlining (default is `ON`)
+  - Disabling replaces `BLAZE_STRONG_INLINE` in Blaze with the `inline` keyword
+  - For SpECTRE build targets that use Blaze data structures and arithmetic, it may affect runtime.
+If debug symbols are enabled (`-g`), disabling `BLAZE_USE_STRONG_INLINE` may reduce compile time and compile time RAM.
+It should also make it easier to step through Blaze with a debugger.
 - BUILD_PYTHON_BINDINGS
   - Build python libraries to call SpECTRE C++ code from python (default is `OFF`)